datamindedacademy/better-infrastructure-management-with-terraform/04_modules/README.md

 - the name of the secure notebook
 - the instance type of the secure notebook (e.g. `ml.t2.medium` or `ml.t3.medium`)
-- one or multiple IP addresses that are allowed to connect over SSH to the secure notebook
+- one or multiple IP addresses that are allowed to connect over SSH (port 22) to the secure notebook

 You don't have to create a new VPC, subnet or IAM role for the secure notebook; they have been created for you, and their ID's / ARN's have been stored as SSM parameters, which you can read in as a `data source` with the following paths: